jpan17/spot/README.md

 ### Known Issues
 - Cannot delete user (pet owner) when they own listings.
 This is typically called "Cascading" and I have not figured out how to implement it, but to do so it is likely some sort of cascading option.
+- Not sure if clear database still works (for same reason as above, just haven't tested it yet)